plone/training/docs/voltohandson/blocksedit.md

 ### Teaser block edit component

 We will start this time with the `Edit.jsx` component.
-We'll also be creating two children components:
+We will also create two children components:

 `src/components/Blocks/Teaser/Edit.jsx`